materialscloud/materials-zone-api-examples/examples/parser_manager_cli/README.md

 This example demonstrates how to use the MaterialsZone API to manage parsers.
 In this example, we build a simple Command-Line Interface (CLI) that can be used by a user to list all parsers, show details of a parser, and create, update and delete parsers.

 Once a parser is created, it may be used to parse files output by scientific instruments into a MaterialsZone common format, which can then be viewed in various graphs.
-For an example on how to use parsers to upload measurement files, please see the quantum_dot_api_example in this repository.
+For an example on how to use parsers to upload measurement files via the MaterialsZone API, please see the quantum_dot_api_example in this repository.

 ## 🧰 Prerequisites